AzugBe/azugbe.github.io/index.md

 ## Upcoming events

+**2018-06-26 - Making sense of containers, Docker and Kubernetes on Azure** - Nills Franssens will provide us with a demo-rich session that covers containers, Docker and Kubernetes.
+On Azure, of course!
+[Register here!](https://www.azug.be/events/2018/06/26/Making-sense-of-containers-Docker-and-Kubernetes-on-Azure){: .btn .btn--success}
+{: .notice--info}

 **2018-10-12 + 13 - CloudBrew 2018** - Two days of Microsoft Azure!
 We will have some local and international speakers who will share their knowledge and experience.
 Two days and lots of sessions!
 [Register here!](https://www.cloudbrew.be){: .btn .btn--success}
 {: .notice--info}